Rosamond Davenport Hill

-Rosamond Davenport Hill (4 August 1825 – 6 August 1902) was a British educational administrator and prison reformer.
-She was the best known of three sisters who were the third generation of their familiy to take an interst in social reform.
+Rosamond Davenport Hill (4 August 1825 – 5 August 1902) was a British educational administrator and prison reformer.
+She was the best known of three sisters who were the third generation of their family to take an interest in social reform.
 Her two sisters were Florence Davenport Hill and Joanna Margaret Hill.
 Rosamond took an interest in prisons, education and in the care of juvenile delinquents.

 Early life and education

 Rosamond Davenport Hill was born on 4 August 1825 in Chelsea in London.
 Her parents were Matthew Davenport Hill and Margaret Bucknall.
 In 1826, the family moved to Chancery Lane then in 1831, they moved to Hampstead Heath.
 The children were Alfred Hill born in 1821, Florence Davenport Hill who was also born in Chelsea in 1828, Matthew Berkeley Hill and Joanna Margaret Hill who was born in Hampstead in 1836/7.

 Rosamond's immediate family were all reforming individuals but her extended family on her father's side included the stamp inventor Rowland Hill, the prison inspector Frederic Hill and Francis Hill.

 As a young girl, Davenport Hill was fond of botany, which she studied at a day school.
 She received a lot of her education at home, which was taught by her mother, who suffered from health problems and relied on Davenport Hill to help maintain the home.
 Davenport Hill was a very proactive child regarding her own education.
 As part of her schooling, she and her sister Florence interviewed the Irish writer Maria Edgeworth on 1 March 1840.
 That year, the family moved to Haverstock Hill.
 Upon their move, they became friendly with William Makepeace Thackeray.